sakamw/PostgreSQL-Deployment/README.md

 ## Deploying PostgreSQL with Docker

+Deployment refers to installing and runnig the database software(eg, MySQL, Postgres), configuring users passwords and databases, exposing the service so applications can connect.

+Docker is a platform that packages applications and their dependancies into containers.
+Containers are lightweight, portable and consistent across environments perfect for development, testing and production.

 ### Step 1: Search the Image

 Begin by searching the Postgres image from the Docker Registry with the following command at the terminal.